Download the CURE Brochure

 About the CURE Program

-CURE is a paid research training program in the summer for high school and college undergraduate Native American students.
+CURE is a paid research training program in the summer for high school and college undergraduate Native American and Hispanic students.
 Eligible students must be:

 - Sixteen years or older